DallasHoff/sqlocal/README.md

 # SQLocal

-SQLocal makes it simple to run SQLite3 in the browser, backed by the origin private file system.
+SQLocal makes it easy to run SQLite3 in the browser, backed by the origin private file system.
 It wraps the [WebAssembly build of SQLite3](https://sqlite.org/wasm/doc/trunk/index.md) and gives you a simple interface to interact with databases running on device.

 ## Features